RedHatNordicsSA/linux4win/content/lab0.md

 # Requirements
--A computer with a connection to the Internet.
+* A computer with a connection to the Internet.
--A cockpit supported browser (Firefox, Chrome or Microsoft Edge).
+* A cockpit supported browser (Firefox, Chrome or Microsoft Edge).

 # Your environment
 Your instructor will provide a list of ip-addresses to use during the day.
 Locate the ip named **Start here** and open a web-browser.
 Input like this: